RigsOfRods/docs.rigsofrods.org/gameplay/general-faq.md

 **A:**You can find mods on the [Repository](hhttps://forum.rigsofrods.org/downloads.php?tabid=38), [Content](https://forum.rigsofrods.org/content/) section of the forum, the [old Repository archive](https://archives.rigsofrods.net/repo), and the [vB forum archive](https://archives.rigsofrods.net/old-forum/).

 0.4+ terrains may be found on the [Repository](https://forum.rigsofrods.org/downloads.php?tabid=38).

-Most `*.zip` files can be simply placed in the packs folder.
-Or you can place maps in the `terrains` folder and vehicles/loads/etc in the `vehicles` folder if you want to be more organized.

 # Multiplayer